 The key to balancing work with the rest of your life is simple: it’s happiness.
 Simple, sure, but I never said it was going to be easy.
-With the stress and general chaos life can often be wrought with, its too easy to lose sight of that coveted equilibrium.
+With the stress and general chaos life can often be wrought with, it’s too easy to lose sight of that coveted equilibrium.

 It should come as no surprise that maintaining higher levels of serotonin (that fun-loving chemical in your brain commonly associated with those warm and fuzzy feelings) is more difficult for working women.
 Gender inequalities are, somehow, still very prevalent in the workplace, with women only making 77 percent of their male counterparts.
 It’s 2016.
 The fact that a woman with equal qualifications as a man is getting paid a full 33 precent less than him is despicable.
 It's infuriating.
 Further, women must choose to upheave their professional lives if they want to have a family.
 Sure, there are a rising number of men staying at home to help raise children while women continue to work, but women still must endure the nine months of pregnancy and the aftermaths that potentially follow.